stephenmckinney/dotfiles/README.md

 * [Pry-nav](https://github.com/nixme/pry-nav) teaches Pry about step, next, and continue to create a simple debugger
 * [Awesome Print](https://github.com/michaeldv/awesome_print) pretty prints Ruby objects in full color with proper indentation

+### ri/rdoc Documentation

+In order to conserve space, RVM does not automatically generate and install each Ruby's ri / rdoc documentation.

+Provided you have not cleaned up the extracted sources for all currently installed Rubies by executing 'rvm cleanup all' then you can install the docs for **all** currently installed Rubies by executing:

+    rvm all do rvm docs generate all

+See [RVM docs](https://rvm.io/rubies/docs) for further details.

 ## Moar

 Go dumpster diving for more dotfile goodness: